openintegrationhub/Data-and-Domain-Models/MasterDataModel/MasterDataModelAdresses.md

 ![Relations of organizations](https://github.com/openintegrationhub/Data-and-Domain-Models/blob/master/MasterDataModel/Assets/relations-of-organizations.png)

-The following diagram shows how the mapping of these entitiy relations can be realized in the data model:
+The following diagram shows how the mapping of these entity relations can be realized in the data model:

 ![Relations of organizations](https://github.com/openintegrationhub/Data-and-Domain-Models/blob/master/MasterDataModel/Assets/ER-organizations-relations-organizations.png)